Cisplatine War: Puntas del Águila, Rincón, and Sarandí

-On 25 August 1825, in an assembly gathered in Florida, the Uruguayans declared their independence from Brazil and their union with the United Provinces.
-The declaration's goal was to compel the Argentine government to take definitive action.
 Brazilian general José de Abreu, who had entered the province's countryside in June 1825 with 1,300 men, decided to take the initiative.
 He ordered Bento Manuel Ribeiro to march towards Rivera and attack him whenever he was found.
 Rivera, in turn, wanted to avoid any encounter with the Brazilians, but was found by Ribeiro, who defeated him at Puntas del Águila on 4 September 1825.
 According to Carneiro, the victory made Ribeiro too confident and eager: after defeating Rivera, he marched to Montevideo in order to convince Lecor, who passively watched everything, to take the initiative.
 Taking advantage of Ribeiro's absence, Rivera decided to attack the Brazilian camp at Rincón de las Gallinas and take the more than six thousand horses guarded there.
 On 24 September, he defeated the small garrison and, when preparing to leave, was informed that two Brazilian cavalry units were approaching the camp.
 Rivera then ambushed and defeated each of them separately.